ICE-Bro/Confidence-Aware-Contrastive-Loss/README.md

 pip install setuptools==58.0.4
 ```
-5. Modify the data_root to yours for all dataset you need under configs/\_base\_/datasets/
+5. Modify the data_root to yours for all datasets you need under configs/\_base\_/datasets/

 ## Training
 Take a 4-card experiment as an example: